Science Exchange, Inc., Purchase Order Terms and Conditions

 1.12 “Order” shall mean a Quote for Services offered by Service Provider and accepted by Requester.

-1.13 “Platform” shall mean Science Exchange Inc., a marketplace for scientific collaboration available www.scienceexchange.com/products/marketplace, or Science Exchange’s concierge service at www.scienceexchange.com/products/concierge or by any other means as agreed upon by the Parties.
+1.13 “Platform” shall mean Science Exchange's website marketplace for scientific collaboration, available at www.scienceexchange.com/products/marketplace, and any web services or applications owned, controlled, or offered by Science Exchange, including its concierge service available at www.scienceexchange.com/products/concierge, by any means as agreed upon by the Parties.

 1.14."Personal Data" shall mean any information relating to an identified or identifiable natural person (the "Data Subject").
 For clarification, an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to their physical, physiological, genetic, mental, economic, cultural or social identity.